datopian/flowershow/site/content/docs/mdx.md

 #### Defining components locally
 If the component you're creating will be used only on one of your pages, but either it will be repeated multiple times or it's a complex one and you want to keep it at the very top/bottom of your page so that it doesn't clutter your content, you could define a component locally.
 To do this you can use ESM `export` statement.

-For example, instead of creating the above component `MyComponent` in a separate `.jsx` file, let's the following:
+For example, instead of creating the above component `MyComponent` in a separate `.jsx` file, let's do the following:

 ```md
 export const MyComponent2 = ({ list }) => {